-Staff Attorney and Director, Pro Bono Projects
+COnsumer Law Division and Pro Bono Projects

 Sheila is a resident of Atlantic City, New Jersey and an attorney at the Military Assistance Project, where she assists veteran clients as well as directs the organization's Pro Bono Projects program.

-Assistant DIRECTOR, Veterans Administrative Law Division
+Veterans Administrative Law Division

-Case Management Intake Specialist
+client Case Management